The light is returning.

 Put in a blender and drink!

 Enjoy this beautiful transition and all it teaches us.
+Earth is our mirror and we are all in this spirally dance of life, death, birth, spring, summer, fall, winter.
+Embrace the changes and dance the dance.
 Honor your needs during this time and all that you are noticing.
 Don’t miss a potent opportunity for reflection, dreaming, and planning.
 I’d love to hear from you!
+Please share with me and let me know how I may support you.